-You will therefore have a total of up to two visits during an 18 month period, at 6 months and at 18 months.
+You will therefore have a total of up to four visits during a 48 month period, approximately 6 months after you finish the first 3 years of the study, and then every 18 months.
 These visits will usually be combined with your clinic visits.
 Your visits to the clinic will be longer than a normal clinic visit.
-The additional scoring that the doctor and nurse will perform will take 10 minutes for the 6 month visit and 60-75 minutes for the 18 month visit.
-The amount of blood collected will be 30ml (around 2 tablespoons full) at the 18 month visit.
+The additional scoring that the doctor and nurse will perform will take 10 minutes for the 6 month visit and 60-75 minutes for the visits after that.
+The amount of blood collected will be 30ml (around 2 tablespoons full) at each of Visits 9, 10 and 11.

 If you choose to take part in the study, some parts of your medical records and the data collected for the study will be looked at by authorised researchers.
 They may also be looked at by representatives of regulatory authorities and by authorised people from other NHS bodies to check that the study is being carried out correctly.
 They will all have a duty of confidentiality to you as a research participant and nothing that could reveal your identity will be disclosed outside the research site.

+We will also collect information about your health using ‘record linkage’.
+This involves monitoring your health, including any medical diagnosis and treatment you may have, by accessing information which is recorded in your health records (eg. your general practitioner and hospital notes).
+This is done using a unique identifier, and does not involve using or storing your name in our research files.
+We will continue to access this information after your study visits are completed, so your participation in the study will continue on a longer term basis.

 Your General Practitioner will be informed of your participation in the study.